wenqioliviadi/wenqioliviadi.github.io/README.md

 # Biomedical Engineer and Business Analyst

-#### Technical Skills: Python, MATLAB, ANSYS Workbench, FEBio, Welding, Siemens NX, Solidworks, Onshape, Machinery Design, 3D Printing
+#### Technical Skills: Python, MATLAB, ANSYS Workbench, FEBio, Welding, SIEMENS NX, Solidworks, Onshape, Machinery Design, 3D Printing

 - **Hi!
 I am Wenqi!** I have worked on several projects centered around developing **algorithms and hardware** for various projects not only for research but also for machine manufacturing, including **investigating material properties of synthetic cartilage** (abstract accepted into BMES Annual Conference 2023 for my independent research), and **co-culture dual-channel 3D bioprinting system**, and developed a new excel system for helping organize clinical trial information at **Good Clinical Practice (GCP)** Office at Changzhou No.2 People’s Hospital.
 - Besides research, I have been actively participating in **machine fabrication and business analysis**.
 See my CV for more details and selected awards in iGEM, National Academy of Engineers, and fellowships.